kletellier/Arduino-Assetto-Corsa-Dashboard/Readme.md

 - Clone this repo on your server or download release
 - Copy Keypad folder in Arduino/Libraries in your Arduino libraries folder in your computer (only for LCDKeypad dashboard)
+- Copy MCUFRIEND_kbv folder in Arduino/Libraries in your Arduino libraries folder in your computer (only for TFT 3.2" dashboard)
 - Upload specific .ino file in your Arduino (tested with Uno R3)
 - Launch AC
 - Launch your server in Server\AC_Arduino\Bin (after compiling with vs2019 or vs2017 community edition)